-With the skyrocketing cost of housing, prescription drugs, and childcare, families in the 45th District can’t afford to pay a single extra dollar in taxes.
+With the skyrocketing cost of housing, prescription drugs, gasoline, and child care, families in Orange County need tax fairness.

-Estimates indicate that nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household that used the deduction.
-By capping the deduction at $10,000, many middle-class families had higher tax bills in 2018, and will continue to see their taxes go up.
+Nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household.
+The SALT deduction cap meant that many middle class families had higher tax bills in 2018 and have continued to see their taxes go up.
 What’s worse, the Trump tax bill imposes a marriage penalty.
 While unmarried individuals can each file for $10,000 worth of SALT deductions—totaling $20,000 worth of deductions—a married couple can only claim $10,000.

 Congresswoman Porter introduced the Supporting Americans with Lower Taxes (SALT) Act to restore the state and local tax deduction for Americans making less than $400,000 a year.
 Restoring the SALT deduction will provide immediate relief for middle class families residing in places with high costs of living, such as Orange County.
 To prevent abuse by the ultra-wealthy, Americans making between $400,000 and $1 million can deduct some state and local taxes per year, while those making above $1 million cannot deduct any.
 This bill provides tax certainty and generates revenue for the federal government, as the existing SALT cap expires in 2028 for all Americans regardless of income.